inivekin/abosa/abosa.typ

-I guess ave noticed common clue, expression often colours you, like blush when reassessing rue, an doon-turned face nae hides this too.
+I guess ave noticed common clue, expression often colours you, like blush when reassessing rue, an draining white when seeing true.
 It's commonplace, what I assert, an wish was known by erry beast: you need nae be heard, tae be hurt, an dinnae need death tae feel ceased.
 Inside the airy gash I tore
-in weak-guard o the bubbles' case tae gadgets that guide ships tae shore providing means fae interface.
+in weakest guard o bubbles' case tae gadgets that guide ships tae shore providing means fae interface.
-We both share language commonground required fae frontier crew, you hide on path where you'd be found, an I'll always go look fae you.
+We both share language commonground required fae all frontier crew, you hide on path where you'd be found, an I'll always go look fae you.
 Before I reach fae sigils sought -